Trump's Russia Director To Leave National Security Council Amid Impeachment Inquiry

 Morrison and Peek could not immediately be reached for comment by NPR.
 The National Security Council declined comment.

-Morrison started his job in July, chosen by Trump's former national security adviser, John Bolton, to fill the role when Fiona Hill — another witness in the impeachment inquiry — announced her plans to leave the White House in August.
+Morrison was picked for the job by Trump's then-national security adviser, John Bolton.
+Morrison started in July, overlapping with his predecessor, Fiona Hill — another witness in the impeachment inquiry — who had announced her plans to leave the White House in August.

 Morrison is a crucial figure in the House Democratic investigation into whether Trump pressured Ukrainian President Volodymyr Zelenskiy to launch an investigation of a political rival.